inab/bench_event_api/README.md

 python flask_app.py
 ```

+-   If you pass any Authorization header to the service, it will be forwarded to internal GraphQL queries, as some additional data could be returned.
 -   In order to get data from a specific benchmarking event go to: http://localhost:5000/'<bench_event_id>'/'<desired_classification>' (e.g. http://localhost:5000/OEBE0020000001/squares)
 -   This directory holds a WSGI executable, so it can be integrated into an Apache instance.
 Please follow the instructions of API integration into Apache in [INSTALL.md](INSTALL.md).